Anne Curtis: 2011–2014

 In 2011, Curtis starred in the Philippine adaptation of the Korean drama, Green Rose, with Jericho Rosales.
 She also top-billed the comedy film Who's That Girl?, which served as her reunion movie with Luis Manzano, and starred in the romantic drama film No Other Woman, with Derek Ramsay and Cristine Reyes.
 No Other Woman was a box-office success, grossing Php 100 million in five days.
 It briefly became the highest-grossing Filipino film, before it was eclipsed by The Unkabogable Praybeyt Benjamin, later in the year.
-For the film's box-office performance, she and her co-star Cristine Reyes were recognized as the Box-Office Queens at the 43rd Box Office Entertainment Awards.
+For the film's box-office performance, she and her co-star Cristine Reyes were recognised as the Box-Office Queens at the 43rd Box Office Entertainment Awards.
 Curtis also won the Best Actress awards at the 14th Gawad Pasado Awards, and 60th FAMAS Awards.
 Furthermore, she received her third Movie Actress of the Year nomination at the 28th PMPC Star Awards for Movies.

 In the same year, Curtis also had her first foray into the Philippine music scene.
 Although a confessed non-singer, Curtis launched her debut studio album, Annebisyosa, under Viva Records, on 25 September 2011.
 She described the album as "super fun" and "not serious", and jokingly stated that people should listen at their own risk.
 The album was an instant hit, reaching PARI gold status in less than a month, and platinum status in December of that year.

 In 2012, Curtis staged her first solo concert tour, Annebisyosa: No Other Concert World Tour at the Smart Araneta Coliseum, in support of her debut album.
 The concert was also in celebration of her 15th year in show business.
 She performed in several local provinces as well as internationally in cities such as Hong Kong and California.
 For the concert tour, she won the award for Female Concert Performer of the Year at the 44th Box Office Entertainment Awards.
 Also in 2012, Curtis' morning competition program, Showtime, was reformatted into a noontime variety show, It's Showtime, and replaced Happy Yipee Yehey! in its regular noontime slot.
 For her work in It's Showtime, she received an award for Best Female TV Host at the 27th PMPC Star Awards for Television.
 She then starred in the romantic drama A Secret Affair, which earned her a third FAMAS Award for Best Actress nomination.

 In 2013, Curtis, along with Kris Aquino and Robin Padilla, led the drama series, Kailangan Ko'y Ikaw.

 In 2014, Curtis played the title role in ABS-CBN's adaptation of Mars Ravelo's Dyesebel.
 She also starred in two films that year; the comedy film The Gifted, with Sam Milby and Cristine Reyes, and the romance thriller, Blood Ransom.
 The former earned her a fourth nomination for Movie actress of the year at the 31st PMPC Star Awards for Movies.
 She also released her second studio album, The Forbidden, and had her second solo concert tour, The Forbidden Concert: Annekapal at the Smart Araneta Coliseum.